Osama2279/React-Cypress-Unit-Testing/README.md

-# Getting Started with Create React App
+# React Cypress Component and Integration Tests

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).